 If you enter a grade and the colour coding appears incorrectly, please check the following:

 Check what the status and target is for an example student

 You can do this from the marksheet.
 Hover over the grade that you're unsure about (in this example I'm hovering over the 4 as I'm not sure why it's dark red).

-In this pop-up you can see what the mark is (4) and what the target for the period is (9).
+In the pop-up, you can see what the mark is (4) and what the target for the period is (6).
 You can also see the Status of this grade.
 This tells you which of the judgements applies to that grade.
 For this grade, the status is Significantly Below.
 To know why this is the case, we have to check a few more things.

 Check your target judgement rules

 Head to Students > Assessments > Assessment Framework > Targets.
 Look at the left-hand menu and click on Target Judgement Rules > Target Judgements.

 In the target judgements page you can click into each judgement to see what colour it uses.
 In my example significantly below is light tomato red, hence the 4 in the marksheet being red.

 You can check your set-up by heading to Students > Assessments > Assessment Framework > Targets.
 Once there click on Target Judgement Rules > Assessment Rules on the left-hand menu.

 You'll be able to see there if you have any rules set up or if Arbor is using its default rules for this.You can click into the assessment on this page to see what the rule actually is (or to add a rule).